Skip to content

 Registration and Compliance

-The National St. John Council of Singapore (“NSJCS” in short) is a voluntary welfare Organisation and registered as a society under the Societies Act on 28 July 1970.
+The National St. John Council of Singapore (“NSJCS” in short) is the governing body of St John Singapore ("SJS" in short), a voluntary welfare Organisation and registered as a society under the Societies Act on 28 July 1970.
 It is also registered as a Charity and is recognized as an Institution of Public Character (IPC) which allows our donors to enjoy tax deductions.
-NSJCS is governed by the Constitution of NSJCS and has complied with the Code of Governance for Charities and Institutions of Public Character.
+SJS is governed by the Constitution of St John Singapore and in compliance with the Code of Governance for Charities and Institutions of Public Character.

 Members of the Council

-NSJCS is governed by a volunteer Board of Council Members (BOCM) whose members are elected/appointed according to the NSJCS’ Constitution.
-Being the highest policy and decision making body of NSJCS, the BOCM has the ultimate responsibility of ensuring that NSJCS is governed and managed responsibly and prudently to ensure the effectiveness, credibility and sustainability of the organization.
+Members of the Council NSJCS comprises the Chairman, Vice-Chairmen, Honorary Secretary, Honorary Treasurer, Assistant Honorary Treasurer, Council Members with voting rights, Advisors and Associate Members without voting rights, whose members are elected/appointed according to the SJS Constitution.
+Being the highest policy and decision-making body, the NSJCS has the ultimate responsibility of ensuring that SJS and its Divisions are properly governed, managed, responsible and prudent to ensure the effectiveness, credibility, and sustainability of the organization.

-The BOCM comprises the Chairman, Vice-Chairmen, Honorary Secretary, Honorary Treasurer and other Board Members.
-The BOCM charts the overall direction of NSJCS and is responsible for the promotion of the Policy and Programmes of NSJCS.
-It oversees the direction of NSJCS and ensures that NSJCS’ principles are adhered to.
-All members serve a two two-year terms and can stand for re-election after their tenure during the Annual General Meeting.
-The Honorary Treasurer serves a one two-year term and can only be eligible for re-election to the same post after a lapse of one term.
+NSJCS charts the overall direction of SJS and is responsible for the governance, compliances and audit of its policies, management, and financial prudence of SJS activities and programmes.
+NSJCS members serve a three-year term and can stand for re-election after their tenure during the Annual General Meeting.
+The Honorary Treasurer and Assistant Honorary Treasurer serve a maximum of two two-year term and can only be eligible for re-election to the same post after a lapse of one term.

 Election of Office Bearers

-At the first meeting of the BOCM immediately following the Annual General Meeting, the Chairman shall appoint such committees as may be deemed necessary.
+At the first meeting immediately following the Annual General Meeting, the Chairman shall appoint such committees as may be deemed necessary.

-The committees (Com) are responsible for overseeing the Departments under their purview and provide policy directions and guidance to the ExCo and Management.
+The Sub Committees (Sub-Com) are responsible for overseeing the Divisional matters under their purview and provide recommendations, propose policy directions (if any) and advice to the Council.
+The Sub-Coms are also resource and information to the Division Management Committees.

-The Chairman and the Honorary Secretary shall be ex-officio members of the committees.
+The Chairman and the CEO shall be ex-officio members of the committees.

-The Honorary Treasurer is duly appointed under the Constitution of NSJCS and shall he responsible for the proper functioning of the Management administrating financial matters.
+The Honorary Treasurer, in his/her absence shall be the Assistant Honorary Treasurer, are duly appointed under the St John Singapore Constitution and shall be responsible and accountable for the proper functioning of the management and administration of St John Singapore’s financial matters.

 Auditor

-The accounts of NSJCS are audited annually by a public accountant appointed by NSJCS.
+The accounts of SJS are audited annually by a public accountant appointed by NSJCS and approved by the Sector Administrator.

 Financial Management

-The financial statements of NSJCS are drawn up in accordance with the Statement of Recommended Accounting Practice (RAP 6) and the Singapore Financial Reporting Standards (FRS).
+The financial statements of SJS are drawn up in accordance with the Statement of Recommended Accounting Practice (RAP 6) and the Singapore Financial Reporting Standards (FRS).

 Fund Raising and Donations

-NSJCS has established internal guidelines on fundraising that are adhered to for all fundraising events.
-These guidelines are based on the best practices set out by the National Council of Social Service and the Charity Council.
+NSJCS has established internal guidelines on SJS fundraising activities that are to be adhered to for all fundraising events.
+These guidelines are based on the best practices set out by the National Council of Social Service and the Charity Council in accordance with the Charities (Fund-Raising Appeals for Local and Foreign Charitable Purposes) Regulations.
+Fundraising activities may be conducted at Divisional level on behalf of NSJCS.

-The committee for each fundraising event consists of volunteers and supported by staff.
-The donors are informed of our objectives and targets.
-The funds raised are for supporting NSJCS programmes and activities in “Service to Mankind”.
+The appointed organiser for each SJS fundraising event may consists of volunteers and supported by staff.
+The donors shall be informed of its objectives and targets.
+The funds raised are for supporting SJS programmes and activities which shall be listed and made known, for the “Benefits of the Local Communities’.

 Conflict of Interest Policy

-Interested person transaction pertaining to the BOCM must obtain the prior approval of the Chairman and any transaction that the Chairman is an interested person, must obtain the prior approval of the Audit -Committee.
-All BOCM made annual declaration at the beginning of the term.
+Interested person’s transaction pertaining to the Council Members, must obtain the prior approval of the Chairman, NSJCS and any transaction that the Chairman is an interested person, prior approval of the NSJCS Internal Audit Sub-Committee is mandatory.
+All Council Members are required to made annual declaration at the beginning of the term.

 Reserves Policy

-NSJCS targets to keep about 3 months of operational expenses as short term investment in the form of fixed deposits on month-to-month basis with auto rollover; and in fixed deposits for a period of 3 months and thereon.
-The rest of the money shall be kept as investment in the following form:
+NSJCS targets to keep about 3 months of operational expenses as cash in the bank.
+The rest of the money shall be kept as investment in the following form of Fixed Deposits in the bank that offered the best interest rate for the time deposit.

-The Audit Committee is appointed by the BOCM to assist NSJCS in fulfilling its oversight responsibilities for the financial reporting process, the system of internal control, the audit process, and NSJCS’ process for monitoring compliance with the laws and regulations and the code of conduct.
+The Internal Audit Committee is appointed by the NSJCS Chairman to assist NSJCS in fulfilling its oversight responsibilities for the financial reporting process, the system of internal control, the audit process, and NSJCS’ process for monitoring compliance with the laws and regulations and the code of conduct.

 Whistle Blowing Policy